preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Loop**: Normally a roller stops when the last post is reached (and can restart after a short while).
 When this option is selected, there is no "end" and the roller just keeps rolling.
 Important note: When Loop is selected the arrows users can use to roll "manually" are not shown.
 + **Number of slides to display**: Select number of slides, 1-12.
 + **Show Paging**: Small icons shown that users can use to page back and fort.
 See image below for an example.
++ **Show Navigation**: If navigation icons for the users to use for rolling should be shown, select this option.
 + **Slider Size**: Select the size of the slider here: Small, Medium, Large or Extra large.
 + **Slider Type**: Select Horisontal slider or Vertical slider.